A Generalized Kernel Approach to Structured Output Learning: Operator-valued Kernel Formulation of Kernel Dependency Estimation

 where $\mathbf{\Phi_l}$ is the column vector of $\big[\Phi_l(y_i)\in\mathcal{F_Y}\big]_{i=1}^n$.
-Eq.~\eqref{eq:rrsol} is a generalization of the scalar-valued kernel ridge regression solution to vector or functional outputs~\citep{Caponnetto-2007}, in which the kernel matrix is a block operator matrix.
+Eq.~\ref{eq:rrsol} is a generalization of the scalar-valued kernel ridge regression solution to vector or functional outputs~\citep{Caponnetto-2007}, in which the kernel matrix is a block operator matrix.
 Note that features $\Phi_l(y_i)$ in this equation can be explicit or implicit.
-We show in the following by substituting~\eqref{eq:rrsol} in the next step (step 2) that, even with implicit features, we are still able to formulate the structured output prediction problem in terms of explicit quantities that are readily computable via input and output kernels.
+We show in the following that even with implicit features, we are able to formulate the structured output prediction problem in terms of explicit quantities that are computable via input and output kernels.

 \textbf{Step 2 (pre-image) Prediction:} In order to compute the structured prediction $f(x)$ for an input $x$, we solve the following pre-image problem: